Import & Export Redirects

 Don'ts

-- ✗ Don't use Replace mode without backup
+- ✗ Don't import without a database backup

 - ✗ Don't import untested regex patterns